 Quality of Outcome

 As well as being restricted by the orientation of the image, the low resolutions meant that I was unable to print them any larger than 4 by 6".
 I chose to print them in black and white, so that the body outline could stand out on the background.
-I believe that my photo book clearly says what I wanted it to say: that digital device uses are cutting themselves off from the world around them.
+I believe that my photo book clearly says what I wanted it to say: that digital device users are cutting themselves off from the world around them.

 Demonstration of creativity